 The Decree on Customs Tariff ("Official Gazette of RM", Nos.
 38/00 and 53/00) shall apply until the Law referred to in Article 20 paragraph 1 of the Customs Law is adopted and starts to apply.

-This Law shall come to force eight days after being published in the "Official Gazette of the Republic of Montenegro" and shall apply from 1 January 2007..
+This Law shall come to force eight days after Republic of Montengro" and shall apply from 1 being published in April 2003. the "Official Gazette of the